 Does your team rely on spreadsheets to collect and manage candidates’ data?

 The use of spreadsheets has become obsolete these days.
-Now, recruiters are looking for new software and technologies to easily store and manage candidate data.
+Now, recruiters are looking for new software and technologies to store and manage candidate data easily.

-Of course, Excel is great for accounting tasks, but it’s not that effective for the recruitment process.
+Of course, Excel is great for accounting tasks, but it’s not that effective for the Recruitment Process.
 For instance, you can’t get visual insights into candidate-recruiter relationships on a spreadsheet.
-Moreover, you also have to add the data manually.
+Moreover, you have to add the data manually.

 Do you have a team of recruiters?

 If your company depends on a team of recruiters, you need an ATS and CRM integrated solution to make the data accessible at all times.
 With CRM software, you and your team members can share information, including notes, candidate details, and lead updates.
 In the end, ATS will take care of the rest of the hiring work.

 Some job positions get tons of applications, while others remain dry for months.
 If you’re hiring for any position like the latter, you will be required to attract candidates, build relationships with them, and then choose the best one after screening.